mariobox/Hugo-Source/content/book/ikigai.md

 Tell people what you're doing and let them decide if it's right for them.

-The first step to being a great marketer is respecting your own time.
+<mark>The first step to being a great marketer is respecting your own time</mark>.

 The quintessential, alpha-omega principle of strategy, which is - Do things for reasons.